13 Things We Love to Do in Sacramento with Kids

 old-town-sacramento

-When I first visited Old Sacramento, I started calling it Cowboy town.
+This is one of the first attractions I visited in Sacramento.
+On my first visit to Old Sacramento, I started calling it Cowboy Town.
 And it stuck with me.
-Every time we visit the family back in Sacramento, you’ll ask, “Are we going to Cowboy town?”
+Every time we visit the family back in Sacramento, the kids will now ask, “Are we going to Cowboy Town?

 From restaurants by the waterfront to old candy stores, there is a lot to do in Old Sacramento.
 And if you don’t shop too much, it’s one of the great free things to do in Sacramento.

-You can park in the garage parking lot or directly in the Old Sac streets (paid parking).
+You can park in the garage parking lot or on Old Sac Street (paid parking).

-Make sure to stop at Angelica to try some new costumes.
+Make sure to stop at Angelica to try some new Halloween costumes.
+We can spend hours wandering around the store.
 And why not do an underground guided tour of the railroads the run beneath the city?
+We have yet to try it, but it’s on the list.

 When you’re done, you can return to the surface and grab some taffy from The Candy Barrel.
-Nathan still remembers coming here as a kid with his parents when their family would make trips to that part of town.
+My husband still remembers coming here as a kid with his parents when their family would make trips to that part of town.

 sacramento-railroad-museum

 The museum features 20+ restored locomotives and cars dating back to 1862.
-There is also a kids’ play zone and a huge automated train set.
+It also has a kids’ play zone and a huge automated train set.
 Our kids loved it.

-The Museum is a great place to start your California gold rush curriculum.
+The Museum is a great place to start your California gold rush tour.
 The California State Railroad Museum also offers train excursions from April to September.
 It’s a 45-minute ride along the Sacramento River.
+This is something I would love to do next time we visit.

 nimbus-folsom

-On a hot summer day, Nimbus Flat State Park on Lake Natomas is the place to be and one of the cool things to do in Sacramento in the summer.
+On a hot summer day, Nimbus Flat State Park on Lake Natomas is the place to be.
+Summers get really hot in Sacramento, so paddle boarding or simply playing in the water is much needed.

-You’ll find a great sandy beach and a calm lake at Nimbus Flat to enjoy water sports.
-We did some paddle boarding with the kids, but you can also kayak or enjoy the water.
+At Nimbus Flat, you’ll find a great sandy beach and a calm lake for water sports.
+When we visited, we paddle-boarded with the kids, but you can also kayak or enjoy the water.

 Some areas have trees, but not everywhere is shaded, so bring sunscreen.
-They also have restrooms that are good for changing or emergencies with your kids.
+You’ll also find There restrooms.
 Next door is the water sports center where you can rent some water equipment.

 Because it’s a state recreational area, a $10,00 parking fee is valid all day.